Renal vein thrombosis

 The treatment is focused on preventing new clot formations and reducing the risk of the clot traveling to other locations in the body (embolization).

 You may get medicines that prevent blood clotting (anticoagulants).
-Your doctor may have rest in bed or cut down on activity for a short time.
+You may be told to rest in bed or cut down on activity for a short time.

-Renal vein thrombosis usually gets better over time without lasting damage to the kidneys.
+Renal vein thrombosis most often gets better over time without lasting damage to the kidneys.